tobert/tobert.github.io/src/post/getting-started-with-fio.md

 pubdate: 2014-04-28T22:00:00Z
 ---

-Fio is easily the most powerful benchmarking tools available today.
+Fio is easily the most powerful benchmarking tool available today.
 Because of its flexibility, it has a reputation for being difficult to use.
 Actually, using it is pretty easy and reading the output is hard, so I started with [explaining the output](/post/2014-04-17-fio-output-explained.html).